kwizl/testing-practice-js/README.md

 ## Features

-A user can see the tests passes
+A user can see when the tests pass

 ## Built With